ShelJi/hello_me/notes/ros/ros/basic.md

 - gazebo uses sdf file.
 It also comes with a tool which converts urdf to sdf.
 - gazebo and ros talks to each other using `bridge.yaml` file
+- `gz sim --version` to check the version of gazebo.

 ```bash
 # Launch gazebo with ros integrated